oniony/TMSU/README.md

   replaced with a fuller tag relationship facility in a later version and a script to upgrade your saved implications will be provided at this time.

+  Note: This release removes support for the legacy not operator '-'.
+Please use the 'not' operator instead.

   * Added support for tag values, e.g. 'country=uk'.
   * Added support for querying files based upon tag values, e.g. 'year > 2000'.
   * Significant performance improvements.